Rational Models for Inflation-Linked Derivatives: Rational term structures

-showing that $(M_t^{-1})_{0 \leq t}$ is a uniformly integrable, strictly positive and {\cadlag} $\M$-martingale on $[0,\infT]$. \begin{Definition}[Real-kernel spread model] Let the triplet $(h_t^{\suptext{R}},s_t,M_t)_{0\leq t}$ be such that $(h_t^{\suptext{R}})_{0\leq t }$, $(s_t)_{0\leq t }$ and $(M_t)_{0 \leq t}$ are unit-initialised, strictly-positive and {\cadlag}.
+{\bf Modelling convention}.
+Let $s_t:=1/C_t$ for $t\ge 0$, for modelling convenience.
+From the relation \eqref{PI-def}, it then follows $h^N_t=s_t h^R_t$.
+We model $(h^R_t)$ and $(s_t)$, where $h^R_0=1/s_0=C_0$, as strictly positive semimartingales under $\mathbb{M}$ such that $h^R_t$ and $h^N_t$ have finite expectation for $t\ge 0$. \begin{Definition}[Real-kernel spread model] Let the triplet $(h_t^{\suptext{R}},s_t,M_t)_{0\leq t}$ be such that $(h_t^{\suptext{R}})_{0\leq t }$, $(s_t)_{0\leq t }$ and $(M_t)_{0 \leq t}$ are strictly-positive, {\cadlag}, $h^R_0=1/s_0=C_0$ and $M_0=1$.
 Furthermore assume $(h_t^{\suptext{R}})_{0\leq t }$ and $(s_t)_{0\leq t }$ are semimartingales and that $(M_t)_{0 \leq t}$ is a martingale.
 Denote by $\M$ the measure induced by $(M_t)$.
-Assume that $h_t^{\suptext{R}}$, $s_t$ and $h_t^{\suptext{R}} s_t$ are absolutely integrable for all $t\geq 0$ under $\M$.
-We call such a triplet a real-kernel spread model (RSM). \end{Definition} Often the pricing of inflation-linked instruments is performed under either the nominal risk-neutral measure $\Q ^{\suptext{N}}$ or the real-risk neutral measure $\Q ^{\suptext{R}}$.
-In the general setting presented so far, we are not necessarily able to get consistent prices under these measures.
+Assume that $h_t^{\suptext{R}}$ and $h_t^{\suptext{R}} s_t$ have finite expectation for all $t\geq 0$ under $\M$.
+We call such a triplet a real-kernel spread model (RSM). \end{Definition} Often, the pricing of inflation-linked instruments is performed under either the nominal risk-neutral measure $\Q ^{\suptext{N}}$ or the real risk-neutral measure $\Q ^{\suptext{R}}$.
+In the general setting presented so far, one is not necessarily in a position to get consistent prices under these measures.
 In Section~\ref{RISecComOthMod}, we treat this issue in the context of some well-known models, which use from the outset a risk-neutral measure.
-In Section~\ref{RISectMChange} we discuss the change to risk-neutral measures in more detail in the backdrop of a more specific model class.
-In Figure~\ref{RIfig:MeasureChangeGraph} one can see how all considered measures relate to each other, but we emphasize again, it is not necessarily true that all measure changes are possible.
+In Section \ref{RISecFundProd} we proceed to the pricing of primary inflation-linked securities in the backdrop of a more specific model class.
+In Section~\ref{RISectMChange} we discuss the change to risk-neutral measures in the same model class.